The Best Keto Eggnog Recipe

 The nutrition information provided is an estimate and is for informational purposes only.
 I am a Doctor of Pharmacy (Pharm.D.); however, this content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified health provider before making any lifestyle changes or beginning a new nutrition program.

-Can I make this eggnog ahead of time?
+Can I make this eggnog completely dairy-free?

 As a kid once I started seeing eggnog in the stores, it was officially the holiday season.
 We wouldn’t buy it all the time because it was loaded with fat and sugar.
 And mom would always thin it down with more milk to cut down on the calories and to make it last longer.